tuna-f1sh/project-blog/_posts/2021-03-16-entree-usb-c-can-interface.md

 ```
 sudo dfu-util -d 0483:df11 -c 1 -i 0 -a 0 -s 0x08000000 -D ./bin/entree_fw.bin # candleLight_fw
-sudo dfu-util -d 0483:df11 -c 1 -i 0 -a 0 -s 0x08000000 -D ./bin/pcan_entree_hw.bin # pcan_cantact
 ```

 # Credits

 The open source CAN community is large and this project adds to that in the true spirit of open source.
 The [canable](canable.io) devices (of which I have many!) started me on my journey into CAN hardware and software development.
-Entreé fixes areas I felt could be improved upon and brought up-to date.
+Entrée fixes areas I felt could be improved upon and brought up-to date.

 Please find links below to projects that have supported the development of the open source CAN ecosystem.